The Medical Device MarketBy Tom Dougherty

 They just don’t have to.

-Why then are medical device manufactures forced to react?
+Why then are medical device manufacturers forced to react?
 React to the price pressures brought about by generic products and smaller players?

 For the most part, customers prefer the product they were trained on.
 However, they absolutely believe that everyone’s products are great.
 And, they believe reliable.
 Even if they are not currently choosing them.